Mass health and all major insurances accepted.

 Teeth with extensive decay or severe infections may necessitate more meticulous cleaning, prolonging the treatment duration.

-In some cases, multiple visits may be required to ensure complete infection removal before sealing the tooth.
+In certain cases, the dentist may recommend two visits to ensure the infection has fully cleared before sealing the tooth.

 3. Patient’s Oral and Overall Health